-To edit created reusable blocks content go to your reusable block, click on three dots, and scroll to the Reusable section in the block inserter, and click the Manage all reusable blocks.
+To edit created reusable blocks content go to your reusable block, click on three dots, scroll to the Reusable section in the block inserter, and click the Manage all reusable blocks.

 Or you can directly visit

 Unlimited Blocks for Gutenberg

 If you want to add more elements to your post and pages, then you can install this, Cool plugin Unlimited Blocks, to supercharge your Gutenberg editor.

 The Unlimited Blocks is an Addon Plugin For Gutenberg Block Editor.
 Quickstart the Gutenberg editor with Powerful and elegant blocks to design stunning websites.

 Free Unlimited Blocks plugin that amplifies the default WordPress Gutenberg Editor with 18+ powerful blocks.

 Create mobile-friendly designs with Unlimited Blocks built-in responsive settings.
 Each block can be tweaked to provide a consistent experience for mobile, tablet, and desktop.

-Unlimited Blocks is the editor block that is used to create content layouts that you can insert onto anywhere on your WordPress post or pages.
+Unlimited Blocks is the editor block that is used to create content layouts that you can insert anywhere on your WordPress post or pages.

 How to change WordPress classic editor to Block Editor

-What about the old content that you have created using a classic WordPress editor, you also need to convert your old block to a new block editor. so for converting the old classic editor content to new Gutenberg editor do this-
+What about the old content that you have created using a classic WordPress editor, you also need to convert your old block to a new block editor.
+So convert the old classic editor content to the new Gutenberg editor do this-

 Open your old content, and select the content.
 After selecting the content you will see a Convert to blocks option, as you can see in the given screenshot below.
 Click on Convert to blocks, and your old content will be converted into a new block editor.